shenshin/rootstock-dao/chain/README.md

 ## Competition rules

-- after deployment Competitions owner has to link Competitions s/c with Awards s/c by calling `setAwards` function
+- after deployment Competition owner has to link Competition s/c with Awards s/c by calling `setAwards` function
 - 250 teams can participate in a competition
 - a competition has to be [encoded as a usual Governor proposal](https://docs.openzeppelin.com/contracts/4.x/api/governance#IGovernor-propose-address---uint256---bytes---string-), where:
   1. targets - `Competition` s/c address